Sox go back to back in AL East

-BOSTON (AP) — David Price came on in relief of Drew Pomeranz and stopped a dangerous seventh-inning rally to help the Boston Red Sox beat the Houston Astros 6-3 in Major League Baseball on Saturday, clinching the first back-to-back AL East titles in franchise history.
+BOSTON (AP) — David Price came on in relief of Drew Pomeranz and stopped a dangerous seventh-inning rally to help the Boston Red Sox clinch the first back-to-back AL East titles in franchise history.

 The Red Sox avoided the possibility of a one-game tiebreaker with the rival Yankees, and instead left them with a wild-card spot.
 Boston also set up an immediate rematch with the Astros in the playoffs.